zpectah/cms-enterprise/README.md

-# Enterprise CMS
+# Enterprise CMS v.1

-**!!!
-In development !!!**

 ## Description
 Simple content managing system with common content features with Crm and Market options.
+All features should work, but it needs to polish with each project.
+Database dump should be found in ``sql/``

 ## Requirements
 * Must be installed globally on machine: